hellowac/pydantic-zh-cn/docs/blog/pydantic-v2.md

 Effectively, until that's fixed you'll likely have to install pydantic with `pip install -i https://pypi.org/simple/ pydantic`.

-### Pydantic becomes a pure python package :thumbsup:
+### Pydantic 成为一个纯 python 包 Pydantic becomes a pure python package :thumbsup:

 Pydantic V1.X is a pure python code base but is compiled with cython to provide some performance improvements.
 Since the "hot" code is moved to pydantic-core, pydantic itself can go back to being a pure python package.